flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 - project and domain
 - project, domain, and name (must be either the name of a workflow name or a launch plan)

-Please see the :doc:`Control Plane <flyte:concepts/control_plane>` document to get to know about projects and domains.
+Please see the :ref:`Control Plane <control_plane>` document to get to know about projects and domains.
 Along these dimensions, the following settings are configurable.

 .. admonition:: Alert

     Not all three of the combinations mentioned above are valid for each of these settings.

 - Defaults are used for task resource requests and limits (when not specified by the author of the task).